psi/goruco2013/README.md

    $ zfs create my_app/mysql
    ```

 3. Move your MySQL data into ZFS and point your installation at it.
-The
-   following assume you've installed MySQL via Homebrew.

    ```
    $ mysql.server stop